-Our short-term liquidity requirements consist primarily of funds necessary to pay for our operating expenses, including our general and administrative expenses as well as interest payments on our outstanding debt, to pay distributions, to fund our acquisitions that are under control or expected to close within a short time period, and to pay for commitments to fund development opportunities, tenant improvements, and revenue generating capital expenditures.
+Our short-term liquidity requirements consist primarily of funds necessary to pay for our operating expenses, including our general and administrative expenses as well as interest payments on our outstanding debt, to pay distributions, to fund our acquisitions that are under control or expected to close within a short time period, and to pay for commitments to fund build-to-suit developments, tenant improvements, revenue generating capital expenditures, and transitional capital investments.
 Under leases where we are required to bear the cost of structural repairs and replacements, we do not currently anticipate making significant capital expenditures or incurring other significant property costs, including as a result of inflationary pressures in the current economic environment, because of the strong occupancy levels across our portfolio and the net lease nature of our leases.
 We expect to meet our short-term liquidity requirements primarily from cash and cash equivalents balances and net cash provided by operating activities, supplemented by borrowings under our Revolving Credit Facility and capital recycled through selective property dispositions.
-We use cash on hand and borrowings under our Revolving Credit Facility to initially fund acquisitions, which are subsequently repaid or replaced with proceeds from our equity and debt capital markets activities as well as proceeds from dispositions.
+We use cash on hand and borrowings under our Revolving Credit Facility to initially fund investments, which are subsequently repaid or replaced with proceeds from our equity and debt capital markets activities as well as proceeds from dispositions.

-As detailed in the contractual obligations table below, we have approximately \$214.1 million of expected obligations due throughout 2024, primarily consisting of \$118.7 million of commitments to fund investments, \$55.9 million of dividends declared, \$37.2 million of interest expense due, and \$2.3 million of mortgage amortization.
+As detailed in the contractual obligations table below, we have approximately \$300.4 million of expected obligations due throughout 2025, primarily consisting of \$169.0 million of commitments to fund investments, \$57.2 million of dividends declared, \$54.1 million of projected interest expense, and \$20.2 million of mortgage amortization.
 We expect our cash provided by operating activities, as discussed below, will be sufficient to pay for our current obligations including interest and mortgage amortization.
 We expect to pay for commitments to fund investments and our dividends declared using our Revolving Credit Facility.
-As of December 31, 2023, we have \$909.6 million of available capacity under our Revolving Credit Facility with sufficient leverage capacity to remain within our targeted leverage profile.
+As of December 31, 2024, we have \$907.0 million of available capacity under our Revolving Credit Facility.